ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Abstract

-Simulation testing is an important approach to evaluating fishery stock assessment methods.
+Simulation testing is an important approach to evaluating fishery stock-assessment methods.
-In the last decade, the statistical fisheries stock assessment modeling framework Stock Synthesis (SS) has become widely-used around the world.
+In the last decade, the fisheries stock-assessment modeling framework Stock Synthesis (SS) has become widely-used around the world.
 However, there lacks a generalized and scriptable framework for running SS simulations.